Privacy, Secrecy, and Storage with Multiple Noisy Measurements of Identifiers: Introduction

+Multiple measurements of biometric or physical identifiers at the decoder can substantially decrease the privacy-leakage and storage rates because less side information is required to reconstruct the secret key as compared to a single measurement.
+One obtains a diversity gain, corresponding to a gain in reliability, to combat erroneous measurements by averaging over different channels.
+One can also exploit the additional degrees of freedom by increasing the extracted secret-key size.
+The latter gain can be viewed as a multiplexing gain, in analogy to multiple antenna systems for wireless communications.
+Such gains in the achievable key-leakage rates are illustrated in \cite{bizimCNS} when there are multiple noisy measurements of the source at the decoder.

 The above models assume that the encoder measures the ``true'' source.
-We propose that this is not the case in general.
-Instead, the ``true'' source is hidden from the encoder, i.e., the encoder measures a noisy version of the source (see also \cite{groundtruthauthentication} where the same idea is used for authentication problems).
-We derive the key-leakage-storage capacity regions for this model and show that the rates improve by designing a code for the ``true'' model rather than the ``false'' one.
-In particular, we evaluate the capacity region for multiple measurements of a binary source by applying Mrs. Gerber's lemma (MGL) \cite{WZ} twice in different directions of a Markov chain.
-This differs from the analysis in \cite{IgnaTrans} and \cite{bizimCNS}, where MGL is used once.
+We propose that the true source, i.e., the ground truth, is instead hidden from the encoder and the encoder measures a noisy version of the source (see also discussions in \cite{bizimpaper} on key-binding with a hidden identifier, \cite{groundtruthauthentication} where a hidden source is considered for authentication, and \cite[Sec.~II]{permuter} for indirect rate-distortion problems with action-dependent side information).
+For example, many secrecy systems require multiple measurements at the encoder to obtain the ``noise-free'' output.
+As a second example, different systems may generate different sequences from the same identifier.

+Consider multiple encoders with independent channels from the hidden source to the corresponding encoder measurements.
+This is a valid scenario for biometric and physical identifiers due to differences in the environmental conditions when extracting secret keys by different encoders.
+An eavesdropper who wants to seize a secret key can use the information available from other encoders about the hidden source, which leads to privacy-leakage with respect to the hidden source rather than the noisy encoder measurements.